hannahilea/hannahilea.github.io/blog/autobibliography-2/src.md

     > playing several scenes where you’ll answer questions, then wrapping with a short debrief.
 Read
     > these instructions aloud as you work through the larp.

     Who wouldn't want to be *Totinos, a Frog therapist*?!
-If you know me irl and want to play, let's make it happen!
+If you know me irl and want to play, let's make it happen! (h/t EM)

 ## Small delights